Leo Oudshoorn | Digital Business & Innovation

 Coaching colleagues

 Leo’s noticed that other colleagues are keen to learn more about healthcare.
-“Every two weeks, we organize a meeting for colleagues who are interested in healthcare.
-In these meetings, we share our knowledge about our projects and the latest developments in the sector,” Leo explains.
-During these meetings, potential commercial opportunities are also discussed.
-Leo is involved in a portion of the commercial activities and the creation of assignments. “‘We always try to match consultants with assignments in consultation,” Leo describes, “We look at what suits the consultant in terms of interests and development”.
+“Every two weeks, we organize a meeting for colleagues who are interested in the healthcare sector.
+In these sessions, we share our knowledge about our projects and the latest developments in the sector,” Leo explains.
+Possible commercial opportunities are also discussed during these meetings.
+Leo is involved in some of the commercial activities and in creating assignments.
+“We always match consultants to assignments in consultation,” Leo explains.
+“We take into account what suits the consultant in terms of interests and development.”

 What about life outside of work?

-In his spare time, Leo enjoys spending time with family and friends.
-“I really enjoy cooking, so I like being in the kitchen, making delicious food, and then sitting down to eat together,” Leo smiles, “I’m a big fan of Italy and Italian food, so I often cook pasta and other Italian dishes.
-It can be anything, from a simple pasta to something more complicated”.
-To completely unwind, Leo enjoys reading a book.
-“Sometimes it’s work-related, but I prefer to read a novel or a non-fiction book to relax”.
+In his free time, Leo loves to play sports and spend time with family and friends.
+“I really enjoy cooking, so I like being in the kitchen, preparing delicious food, and then setting the table and enjoying a meal together,” Leo laughs.
+“I’m fond of Italy and Italian cuisine, so I often cook pastas and other Italian dishes.
+That can range from a very simple pasta to more elaborate dishes.”
+To fully unwind, Leo likes to read a book.
+“Sometimes it’s work-related, but I prefer reading a novel or a non-fiction book just to relax.”